-We currently offer our products in the following states: Arizona, California, Colorado, Illinois, Indiana, Michigan, Minnesota, North Carolina, Ohio, Texas and Wisconsin.
+We currently offer our products in the following states: Arizona, California, Colorado, Florida, Georgia, Illinois, Indiana, Michigan, Minnesota, Missouri, North Carolina, Ohio, Oregon, Texas, Virginia, Utah and Wisconsin.
 Please contact an Islamic Finance Representative for more details.

 Nazir Gurukambal, Vice President